pezgordo/BolivianAdventure1_0_7/README.md

 Bolivian Adventure is a platformer game is inspired by my country Bolivia, it's full of cultural references.
 It currently has
 3 levels and a final Boss level.

-Plans to update the game and fix the bugs are paused until I find a job and get my financials in order.

 ![Gameplay image 1](https://github.com/pezgordo/BolivianAdventure1_0_7/blob/main/bol_ad_1.png)